dmcke5/Hapticpad/README.md

 #### XML Config

-In this section, I've had to replace <> tags with "" to stop github from hiding the contents of the tag.

 In the `<Settings>` tag of the XML file you will find all of the settings for the LED's, along with the P and I tuning values for the various wheel modes.

-There are 6 acceptable inpts for the "LED_Mode" tag.
+There are 6 acceptable inpts for the `<LED_Mode>` tag.
 If you spell the words incorrectly the commands won't work, so it would be a good idea to copy and paste from here:

 Breath, Bands, Halo, Rainbow, Solid, Off

-LED_Primary and LED_Secondary are the two colours used in the effects and they are formatted in the order of Red, Green and Blue with values between 0-255.
-Rainbow and Off obviously don't make use of these colour options and solid just sets the colour to LED_Primary and ignores LED_Secondary.
+`<LED_Primary>` and `<LED_Secondary>` are the two colours used in the effects and they are formatted in the order of Red, Green and Blue with values between 0-255.
+Rainbow and Off obviously don't make use of these colour options and solid just sets the colour to `<LED_Primarys>` and ignores `<LED_Secondarys>`.

 The motor tuning for the printed version of the wheel should be pretty good, so try with my default P and I values first before you do any tuning.
 I've left out D from the tuning options as it doesn't seem to be needed for this type of feedback and just makes tuning more complex.

-In the "Profiles" tag is where each profile is stored.
+In the `<Profiles>` tag is where each profile is stored.

-Each profile has a name value assigned like this: "Profile name="Solidworks"" Then, there is a WheelMode and WheelKey tag.
-WheelKey can be any key value from this website https://keycode-visualizer.netlify.app/ and will be held down when the wheel is moving.
-WheelMode can only be one of three things: Clicky, Twist or Momentum.
+Each profile has a name value assigned like this: `<Profile name="Solidworks">` Then, there is a `<WheelMode>` and `<WheelKey>` tag. `<WheelKey>` can be any key value from this website https://keycode-visualizer.netlify.app/ and will be held down when the wheel is moving. `<WheelMode>` can only be one of three things: Clicky, Twist or Momentum.
 Again, these have to be exact so copy and paste from here to ensure they work.